johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

    PRIMARY KEY (id);
 ```

 And here's a sample of what you could try in your test controller.
 Note that you have the full power of Knex.js available via the `knex` object.
 See here for [lots more interesting samples](http://knexjs.org/#Builder) of things you can do with Knex.
 Since you have a handle to the `knex` object, all of those _Knex Query Builder_ methods should just work!
+In this admittedly silly example, we are both creating and querying some cats in our index route, using the `knex` object to access the database.

 ```typescript
 // src/nest-knex-client/nest-knex-client.controller.ts